Donald Trump Approval Rating Tops 40 Percent For The First Time In A Year, According to New Quinnipiac Poll

 — The Hill (@thehill) April 10, 2018

 As is the case in almost every opinion poll, the respondents’ political affiliation will inform how they answer.
-And that is clear when it comes to the topic of so-called “Fake News,” one of Donald Trump’s favorite phrases.
-Poll respondents who identified as Republican overwhelming believe – 80 percent to 12 percent – that journalists simply make up at least some of their stories.
+And that is clear when it comes to the topic of so-called “fake news,” one of Donald Trump’s favorite phrases.
+Poll respondents who identified as Republican overwhelming believe — 80 percent to 12 percent — that journalists simply make up at least some of their stories.
 Democrats, on the other hand, believe overwhelmingly (89 percent to 6 percent) that journalists don’t make up their stories.

-One Trump-related story that is most certainly not “Fake News” is the notion that Trump is considering firing FBI Special Counsel Robert Mueller.
-Most Americans – on both sides of the aisle – believe that would be a terrible idea.
-69 percent of Americans overall say that the president should not fire Mueller.
+One Trump-related story that is most certainly not “fake news” is the notion that the president is considering firing FBI special counsel Robert Mueller.
+Most Americans — on both sides of the aisle — believe that would be a terrible idea.
+Sixty-nine percent of Americans overall say that the president should not fire Mueller.
 Even among Republican poll respondents, 55 percent say Mueller shouldn’t be fired.